Back stable Schubert calculus: Bumpless pipedreams

 \subsection{Insertion}

-Let $D$ be an $w$-EG-pipedream and $i \in [1,n-1]$ be such that $s_iw > w$, or equivalently, the pipes labeled $i$ and $i+1$ do not cross in $D$.
+Let $D$ be an $w$-EG pipedream and $i \in [1,n-1]$ be such that $s_iw > w$, or equivalently, the pipes labeled $i$ and $i+1$ do not cross in $D$.
 Let $D'$ be the bumpless diagram obtained from $D$ by swapping the pipes $i$ and $i+1$ in columns $i$ and $i+1$.
 Namely, if in $D$ the first turn of pipe $i$ (resp. $i+1$) is in row $a_i$ (resp. $a_{i+1} > a_i$), then in $D'$ the first turn of pipe $i$ (resp. $i+1$) is in row $a_{i+1}$ (resp. $a_i$).
 Other pipes that cross pipe $i$ in column $i$ have their ``kinks shifted left'' in $D'$.
-In the following illustration, $i' = i+1$.
+See Figure~\ref{fig:swap}.

 The northwestmost tile in the shown rectangle is always an empty tile in $D'$.
-Thus $D'$ is either a EG-tableau or a near EG-tableau.
+Thus $D'$ is either a EG pipedream or a near EG pipedream.
 Note that there are two possibilities for the northeastmost tile in the shown rectangles.